RosterElf Logo

 Connecteam mobile apps

-Connecteam's mobile apps are available on both iOS and Android, included as part of all subscription tiers.
+Connecteam's mobile apps are available on both iOS and Android, included with all subscription tiers.
 The platform positions itself as mobile-first, with apps designed for deskless workers who primarily interact with the system via smartphone.

 For employees, the app provides access to schedules, time tracking, messaging, and leave requests.
-For managers, it offers approval workflows and basic oversight capabilities — though some administrative functions remain easier on desktop.
+Managers get approval workflows and basic oversight capabilities — though some administrative functions are still easier on desktop.

 Login experience

-One positive feature is phone number login, which allows users to authenticate via SMS verification rather than remembering passwords.
-This simplifies the login process, particularly for staff who may not regularly access the system.
+One feature we liked is phone number login, which lets users authenticate via SMS verification rather than remembering passwords.
+This simplifies things, particularly for staff who don't regularly access the system.

 Connecteam mobile app - Feed view Connecteam mobile app - Assets view Connecteam mobile app - Schedule view Connecteam mobile app - Profile view